BahnCard: BahnCard and Bus operators

 Many bus companies in Germany, including most of the regional bus routes operated by DB, accept the BahnCard if not traveling fully within the area of a Passenger Transport Executive.
-The same discount of 25% applies both to the BahnCard 25 and the BahnCard 50, and the Mobility BahnCard 100 is valid as a full ticket.
+The same discount of 25 per cent applies both to the BahnCard 25 and the BahnCard 50, and the Mobility BahnCard 100 is valid as a full ticket.
 The Deutsche Bahn-owned bus operators in Sachsen and Brandenburg do not accept the BahnCard.

 Railplus

-Since 9 December 2007 the Railplus function is automatically included in the price of the Bahncard 25/50, and have a RailPlus logo on the back of the card This allows passengers to purchase international walk-on fares tickets to 24 European countries with 15% discount, it does not matter whether trips start or cross the origin country of the RailPlus card.
-Before December 2007 this option was only available for journeys to Austria and Switzerland under the TEE Rail Alliance.
+Since 9 December 2007, the "Railplus" function was automatically included in the price of the Bahncard 25/50 and had a RailPlus logo on the back of the card This meant that passengers could purchase international access cards to 24 European countries with a 15 per cent discount, regardless of whether the journey begins or passes through the RailPlus card's country of origin.
+Before December 2007, this option was only available for trips to Austria and Switzerland as part of the "TEE Rail Alliance".

+Railplus was discontinued at the end of 2023.